Skip to main content

 Source

 Vanhuysse, P., Medgyesi, M. and Gál, R. (2021).
 Welfare states as lifecycle redistribution machines: Age is more important than status in how social policies operate.
-Population & Policy Compact 31, Berlin: Max Planck Society/Population Europe.
+Population and Policy Brief 31, Berlin: Max Planck Society/Population Europe.